Need to revisit WTO Agreements and rectify imbalances

-On the agriculture negotiations, Supperamaniam said the developed countries’ export subsidies deprive developing countries of access to third markets, and their domestic subsidies and stringent market-access conditions make it hard for developing countries to sell agricultural products in the developed countries.
+On the agriculture negotiations, Supperamaniam said the developed countries’ export subsidies deprive developing countries from access to third markets, and their domestic subsidies and stringent market access conditions make it hard for developing countries to sell agricultural products in the developed countries.

 Hence the main objective is to redress the situation to ensure a level playing field where developing countries can fully use their comparative advantage.
 Moreover, recognition must be given that the agriculture sector in developing countries is not as advanced and thus support they provide for developmental purposes has its raison d’etre.

-As for services, some developing countries find a major hindrance in the developed countries’ lack of commitment to open their markets to the supply of services by movement of natural persons, whilst other developing countries are further hampered by the lack of export interest due to their lower level of development in services.
+As to services, some developing countries find a major hindrance in the developed countries’ lack of commitment to open their markets to supply of services by Mode 4 (movement of natural persons), whilst other developing countries are further hampered by the lack of export interest due to their lower level of development in services.

 Finally, S&D treatment has to be up front on the agenda of current and future negotiations.
 Ideas on this concept will have to be geared to evolving ways in which globalisation can be managed to benefit developing countries.

-Later, answering a question, Supperamaniam said if only developing countries can be more united and speak with one voice, ‘we can achieve a great deal.’
-At present, this is not happening.
+Later, answering a question, Supperamaniam said if only developing countries can be more united and speak with one voice, “we can achieve a great deal.”
+At present, this was not happening.
 Some delegations share the views of those who speak, but they do not voice their views.
 If more developing countries speak their mind and work together, they can achieve a lot, he said.

 The Permanent Representative of Mauritius, Amb.
-Dhurmahdass Baichoo, who is also the current chairman of the Africa Group in the WTO, said that although Africa was the region with the largest number of WTO Members (41 African countries are Members and another five are going through the accession process), it remained marginalised with less than 2% of world trade.
+Durmahdass Baichoo, who is also the current chairman of the Africa Group in the WTO, said that although Africa was the region with the largest number of WTO Members (41 African countries are members and another five are in the accession process), it remained marginalised with less than 2 percent of world trade.

-African countries now realise that instead of the expected faster opening-up of markets to their products, more barriers have cropped up by way of non-trade measures taken through recourse to the Agreements on Sanitary and Phytosanitary Measures, Technical Barriers to Trade, Anti-Dumping and Countervailing Duties, and Subsidies and Countervailing Measures, by those very same partners who were supposed to facilitate the trade of African and other developing countries.
+African countries now realise that instead of the expected faster opening up of markets to their products, more barriers have cropped up by way of non-trade measures taken through recourse to the Agreements on Sanitary and Phytosanitary (SPS) Measures, Technical Barriers to Trade (TBT), Anti-Dumping and Countervailing Duties, and Subsidies and Countervailing Measures, by those very same partners who were supposed to facilitate the trade of African and other developing countries.

 Other measures like the maintenance of tariff peaks and escalation have worked to check the growth of Africa’s agro-industrial sector and light industries.

-Adding to their existing vulnerability are new problems, such as difficulties in surviving in a liberalised environment where the playing field is not equal, and there has been an erosion of preferences for their major traditional agricultural products.
+Adding to their existing vulnerability are new problems such as difficulties to survive in a liberalised environment where the playing field is not equal and there has been erosion of preferences for their major traditional agricultural products.

 Amb.
-Baichoo added that on issues of procedure, there is also cause for dissatisfaction with the process.
-‘It is known that the WTO has suffered due to lack of transparency in its decision-making process.
-Much has already been said about it and about the Green Room process.
+Baichoo added that on issues of procedure, there is also room to be dissatisfied with the process.
+“It is known that the WTO has suffered due to lack of transparency in its decision-making process.
+Much has already been said about it and about the Green Room process."

-He added that the dispute settlement system posed another set of concerns, as African countries do not have the financial clout and legal resources to test the system and thus find the dispute settlement procedures costly, burdensome and difficult to access.
+He added that the dispute settlement system posed another set of concerns, as African countries do not have the financial clout and legal resources to test the system, and thus find the DSB procedures costly, burdensome and difficult to access.